hodaypi/HMOCovidMgmtSyst/README.md

   * clientDetails.html
 * Run the server.py file
 * Click on the local flask server that was build and the website will be presented. <br />
-(To get access to the database please email me a request: hodaypink@gmail.com)